Halmesn/next-event-nextjs/README.md

 This project serves the purpose of future reference.
 (In other words, if I forget how to implement certain feature in the future I can take a look here!)

-**All the data is dummy data because I want to focus on learning nextjs features.**

 I learned a lot by doing this project:
 <br/>